 Christian Denominations: Comparison Charts

-Each group is surveyed in five categories: origins, beliefs, practices, size, and divisions.
-Readers are encouraged to consider these comparison charts as a starting point for further study about each group.
+Each group is summarized in five categories: origins, beliefs, practices, size, and divisions.
+Use these charts as a helpful starting point for learning more about each denomination’s history and theology.
+Also see the 100 largest Christian denominations for more information.

 Denomination/BranchOrigin